TUW-GEO/poets/README.rst

 Sources Data Sources
 --------------------

-In order to work properly, all datasets must be provided via following
+In order to work properly, all datasets must be provided via one of the following protocols:
-protocols:

 * HTTP
 * FTP